aleph2c/c_beachhead/README.md

 To use this project follow these steps:

-- Install prerequisites in the WSL2 and in VS Code (see next section)
+- Install prerequisites in the WSL2 and in "VS Code" (see next section)
 - Use this template repo to create your own repo
 - Clone your repo onto your machine
 - Setup a Python environment
-- Run a command provided by the Python environment to create a C environment that VS Code can work with in Windows 11.
+- Run a command provided by the Python environment to create a C environment that "VS Code" can work with in Windows 11.
-- Open VS Code in Windows 11
+- Open "VS Code" in Windows 11
 - Confirm your C environment is working
 - Run tests and confirm they fail
 - Fix the test and confirm a pass
-- Use your VS Code as a C IDE for the WSL2
+- Use your "VS Code" as a C IDE for the WSL2
 - Optionally remove the Python environment, leaving only C and the Cmake infrastructure.

 ## Environment Prerequisites